 Learn something new every day More Info... by email

-Sometimes the junior college offers certification programs, which may or may not be part of a four-year course of study.
-Many people get licensure for different specialties in medicine, like licensed vocational nursing (LVN) or studies in radiology that might be required to become an x-ray technician or a sonographer.
-Additionally, depending upon the junior college, specialty programs in auto mechanics, computer programming, business management, electrical work, or police or fire department work may be available.
+Sometimes, a junior college offers certification programs, which may or may not be part of a four-year course of study.
+Many people get licensed for different specialties in medicine, like licensed vocational nursing (LVN) or radiology, which might be required to become an X-ray technician or a sonographer.
+Additionally, depending upon the school, specialty programs in auto mechanics, computer programming, business management, electrical work, or police or fire department work may be available.

-What is wonderful about most public junior colleges is that they are generally the least expensive way to either complete the first two years of education for college or to specialize in a particular field that does not require a four-year degree.
-The programs of the junior college may be just as good, or better, than those offered by more expensive training schools.
-A junior college may also offer people weekend, evening, or online classes, which facilitate working while attending college.
+Most public junior colleges are generally the least expensive way to either complete the first two years of education for college or to specialize in a particular field that does not require a four-year degree.
+The programs may be just as good, or better, than those offered by more expensive training schools.
+Colleges may also offer people weekend, evening, or online classes, which help students work while attending school.

-Often, a public junior college does not base admission on grade performance in high school.
+Many of these schools do not base admission on grade performance in high school.
 This can make college an option for those who did not do well in the high school setting.
-Frequently, the junior college will require applicants to take English and Mathematics placement testing.
-The junior college tends to offer remedial courses for students who need additional help passing certain classes that are requirements for graduation or certification.
+Frequently, schools will require applicants to take English and mathematics placement testing, and they tend to offer remedial courses for students who need additional help passing certain classes that are requirements for graduation or certification.

 When four-year universities examine applicants from junior colleges, they may not require SAT or ACT scores.
-Scholarships and admission may be based on junior college performance only, instead of high school transcripts.
-This can help the student who had a rough start in high school.
-Some students also agree to attend a junior college with guaranteed placement at a four-year university after completing the junior college program.
+Scholarships and admission may be based on college performance only, instead of high school transcripts, which can help the student who had a rough start in high school.
+Some students also agree to attend a junior college with guaranteed placement at a four-year university after completing the program.

-For many, the junior college is a great place to start learning about different career options.
+For many, this type of college is a great place to start learning about different career options.
 Students may come from more diverse backgrounds and the median age of students may be much older than that of a traditional university.
-Many people begin new careers midway through life with study at a junior college.
+Many people begin new careers midway through life by studying here.

-A junior college may also offer courses to some high school students who need to take additional courses to qualify for the more competitive universities.
-Students might take more advanced courses in languages or science, for example.
-This may help them become more attractive applicants to Ivy League schools.
+A junior college may also offer courses to some high school students who need to take additional classes to qualify for the more competitive universities.
+Students might take more advanced courses in languages or science, for example, to help them become more attractive applicants to Ivy League schools.

-Further, many junior colleges offer summer programs for younger students, or community enrichment programs available to anyone 18 or older.
-Sometimes a junior college will have a working relationship with a senior center in order to offer courses or lectures of interests to seniors.
+Further, many colleges offer summer programs for younger students, or community enrichment programs available to anyone 18 or older.
+Sometimes, a school will have a working relationship with a senior center in order to offer courses or lectures of interests to seniors.

-Most instructors at the junior college level have a Master’s Degree or equivalent experience in their field.
+Most instructors at this level have a master’s degree or equivalent experience in their field.
 In highly competitive job markets, a junior college may even require job candidates to hold a Ph.D.
-The emphasis of instructors, however, is on instruction rather than publication.
+The emphasis is on instruction rather than publication, which is different from many four-year schools.
 This often creates a more intimate learning environment for students who have direct access to their teachers, rather than having to participate in seminars led by teaching assistants.

 This model of instruction may be of particular benefit to students who still require the help and guidance of teachers.
 Smaller classrooms may also prove more helpful and less disorienting than large lecture style courses offered in many of the top universities.
-As well, many students now attend a junior college because it is more economically sound to do so, especially if one is as yet unsure about one’s major.
-The junior college offers an opportunity to explore different majors before making a sound commitment to a single subject.
+Many students will also attend this type of school because it is more economically sound to do so, especially for those who are unsure about their major.
+The junior college offers an opportunity to explore different majors before making a commitment to a single subject.

 No matter where you live, the cost of education can be daunting.
 I live in California, and there are many good junior colleges in California to choose from where you can receive a good education at a reasonable price.